 Pricing your service in accordance with market norms is crucial.
 If you select an unreasonable price, you will be eliminated from the competition right away.
 Begin slowly and gradually boost your pricing once you have established a good name in the business.

 For example, you can’t charge more than $5-$10 for a social media graphic while you’re starting out; as a newcomer, you can’t charge more.
 Consider this as a stage of building your portfolio rather than earning money, so that whenever you get into the profession, you’ll be able to charge more.
-This will boost your credibility and experience.
+This will boost your credibility, experience and help you to earn a passive income.

 When You’re at College, Here’s How to Do Freelancer Taxes